-- Place reference recognition and classification (PRRC): The process of recognizing names in text and classifying them as place names as opposed to names of other entities. - Place referent ambiguity resolution (PRAR): The process of assigning a place name identified in text to a single non-ambiguous place on the surface of the earth by means of a reference coordinate system such as longitude and locations. - Geographic scope resolution (GSR): The process of assigning a geographical region or area to a document for which the document is geographically relevant.
+Place reference recognition and classification (PRRC):

+The process of recognizing names in text and classifying them as place names as opposed to names of other entities.

+Place referent ambiguity resolution (PARR): The process of assigning a place name identified in text to a single non-ambiguous place on the surface of the earth by means of a reference coordinate system such as longitudes and latitudes.

+Geographic scope resolution (GSR): The process of assigning a geographical region or area to a document for which the document is geographically relevant.

-The phrase placename ambiguity resolution (PAR) as used in this paper is concerned with PRRC, PRAR & GSR.
-We describe an approach to placename ambiguity resolution consisting of three components: (1) geographical tagger, (2) geographical scope resolver and (3) placename referent resolver.
-The last two components were build in-house while the first component is off-the-shelf software.
+We describe an approach to place ambiguity resolution in text consisting of three components: (1) a geographical tagger, (2) a geographical scope resolver, and (3) a placename referent resolver.
+The last two components were built inhouse while the first component is off-the-shelf software.
 Figure 1 shows the overall system architecture where the slanted boxes with dashed line boundaries are system outputs at various stages of processing.

-Non-ambiguous geographical information (e.g. geographical scopes and placename referents) could improve the performance of standard information retrieval (IR) systems where the answer to the user's information need is geographically restricted (e.g. retrieving documents about "cities along river Nile") (Mandl et al., 2007).
-Placenames, geographic scopes (geo-scopes) and placename referents are used in query processing, document retrieval, document ranking and document visualization (Martins et al., 2006; Andogah and Bouma, 2007; Cardoso et al., 2007; Graupmann and Schenkel, 2006; Fu et al., 2005; Larson et al., 2006).
-The GSR approach reported in this paper exploits placename frequency of occurrence, geographical adjectives, place type (e.g. city), place importance (e.g. based-on population size and place type), and vertical (transitive parent/child) and horizontal (adjacency) relationships among places.
-On the other hand PRAR exploits geo-scopes assigned to documents, place type, place classification, place population and frequency information (e.g. counts of types of non-ambiguous places).
-GSR is implemented using a standard information retrieval (IR) library whilst PRAR component is composed of simple heuristics.
-As mentioned before, the geographical tagger used is an off-the-shelf software1 component pre-trained to mark place names, organization names and person names in text document.
+Non-ambiguous geographical information (e.g., geographical scopes and placename referents) could improve the performance of standard information retrieval (IR) systems where the answer to the user's information need is geographically restricted (e.g., retrieving documents about "cities along river Nile") (Mandl et al., 2007).
+Placenames, geographic scopes (geo-scopes) and placename referents are used in query processing, document retrieval, document ranking and document visualization (Martins et al.,